 - A good idea would be that it loads fast so you should make the email up to 300KB

 If you want to have a successful business in 2019, you should never consider an email a one-and-done situation.
-Sending the email to your customers is the first thing then, you have to analyze and evaluate its reaction.
+Sending the email to your customers is the first thing; then, you have to analyze and evaluate its reaction.
 Thus, take a look at analytics each day and up to a week after you’ve sent the email.
-Ask yourself questions such as which CTA button has received the most attention, what are the open rates, and click rates.
+Ask yourself questions such as which CTA button has received the most attention, what are the open rates, and click prices.

 Subscribe to TheChecker's Blog